GeekwiseAcademy/intro-to-javascript/README.md

-# intro-to-javascript
+# Intro to Javascript Curriculum

-Intro to Javascript Curriculum
+This curriculum covers the following topics: